Skip to content

 Deploy Nodes

-At this point, you will see the nodes in your Uni begin to deploy.
-You may need to refresh the page to determine when your Uni is running.
+At this point, you will see the workspaces in your project begin to deploy.
+You may need to refresh the page to determine when your project is running.

 Node Deploy